Claycorp/EntWorld/README.md

 Setting up the Pack!
 --------

-The current pack is [PineFresh](http://minecraft.curseforge.com/projects/pinefresh-1-9?gameCategorySlug=modpacks&projectID=238846)!
+The current pack is [Ent World](https://minecraft.curseforge.com/projects/ent-world)!
 Please follow the instructions below for how to get the pack!
 If you have not done 'Getting on the Server' you must do that before trying to connect!
 Otherwise you CAN NOT JOIN!